pingcap/docs-cn/ticdc/manage-ticdc.md

 [sink]
 # For the sink of MQ type, you can use dispatchers to configure the event dispatcher.
-# Supports four dispatchers: default, ts, rowid, and table.
-# The dispatcher rules are as follows:
-# - default: When multiple unique indexes (including the primary key) exist or the Old Value feature is enabled, events are dispatched in the table mode.
-When only one unique index (or the primary key) exists, events are dispatched in the rowid mode.
-# - ts: Use the commitTs of the row change to create Hash and dispatch events.
-# - index-value: Use the value of the primary key or the unique index of the table to create Hash and dispatch events.
-# - table: Use the schema name of the table and the table name to create Hash and dispatch events.
+# Since v6.1, TiDB supports two types of event dispatchers: partition and topic.
+For more information, see the following section.
 # The matching syntax of matcher is the same as the filter rule syntax.
+For details about the matcher rules, see the following section.

 dispatchers = [
-    {matcher = ['test1.*', 'test2.*'], dispatcher = "ts"},
+    {matcher = ['test1.*', 'test2.*'], topic = "Topic expression 1", partition = "ts" },
-    {matcher = ['test3.*', 'test4.*'], dispatcher = "rowid"},
+    {matcher = ['test3.*', 'test4.*'], topic = "Topic expression 2", partition = "index-value" },
+    {matcher = ['test1.*', 'test5.*'], topic = "Topic expression 3", partition = "table"},
+    {matcher = ['test6.*'], partition = "ts"}
 ]
 # For the sink of MQ type, you can specify the protocol format of the message.
 # Currently the following protocols are supported: canal-json, open-protocol, canal, avro, and maxwell.
 protocol = "canal-json"
 ```

 ### Notes for compatibility

 * In TiCDC v4.0.0, `ignore-txn-commit-ts` is removed and `ignore-txn-start-ts` is added, which uses start_ts to filter transactions.
 * In TiCDC v4.0.2, `db-dbs`/`db-tables`/`ignore-dbs`/`ignore-tables` are removed and `rules` is added, which uses new filter rules for databases and tables.
 For detailed filter syntax, see [Table Filter](/table-filter.md).

+## Customize the rules for Topic and Partition dispatchers of Kafka Sink

+### Matcher rules

+In the example of the previous section:

+- For the tables that match the matcher rule, they are dispatched according to the policy specified by the corresponding topic expression.
+For example, the `test3.aa` table is dispatched according to "Topic expression 2"; the `test5.aa` table is dispatched according to "Topic expression 3".
+- For a table that matches multiple matcher rules, it is dispatched according to the first matching topic expression.
+For example, the `test1.aa` table is distributed according to "Topic expression 1".
+- For tables that do not match any matcher rule, the corresponding data change events are sent to the default topic specified in `--sink-uri`.
+For example, the `test10.aa` table is sent to the default topic.
+- For tables that match the matcher rule but do not specify a topic dispatcher, the corresponding data changes are sent to the default topic specified in `--sink-uri`.
+For example, the `test6.aa` table is sent to the default topic.

+### Topic dispatchers

+You can use topic = "xxx" to specify a Topic dispatcher and use topic expressions to implement flexible topic dispatching policies.
+It is recommended that the total number of topics be less than 1000.

+The format of the Topic expression is `[prefix]{schema}[middle][{table}][suffix]`.

+- `prefix`: optional.
+Indicates the prefix of the Topic Name.
+- `{schema}`: required.
+Used to match the schema name.
+- `middle`: optional.
+Indicates the delimiter between schema name and table name.
+- `{table}`: optional.
+Used to match the table name.
+- `suffix`: optional.
+Indicates the suffix of the Topic Name.

+`prefix`, `middle` and `suffix` can only include the following characters: `a-z`, `A-Z`, `0-9`, `.`, `_` and `-`. `{schema}` and `{table}` are both lowercase.
+Placeholders such as `{Schema}` and `{TABLE}` are invalid.

+Some examples:

+- `matcher = ['test1.table1', 'test2.table2'], topic = "hello_{schema}_{table}"`
+    - The data change events corresponding to `test1.table1` are sent to the topic named `hello_test1_table1`.
+    - The data change events corresponding to `test2.table2` are sent to the topic named `hello_test2_table2`.
+- `matcher = ['test3.*', 'test4.*'], topic = "hello_{schema}_world"`
+    - The data change events corresponding to all tables in `test3` are sent to the topic named `hello_test3_world`.
+    - The data change events corresponding to all tables in `test4` are sent to the topic named `hello_test4_world`.
+- `matcher = ['*.*'], topic = "{schema}_{table}"`
+    - All tables listened by TiCDC are dispatched to separate topics according to the "schema_table" rule.
+For example, for the `test.account` table, TiCDC dispatches its data change log to a Topic named `test_account`.

+### Dispatch DDL events

+#### Schema-level DDLs

+DDLs that are not related to a specific table are called schema-level DDLs, such as `create database` and `drop database`.
+The events corresponding to schema-level DDLs are sent to the default topic specified in `--sink-uri`.

+#### Table-level DDLs

+DDLs that are related to a specific table are called table-level DDLs, such as `alter table` and `create table`.
+The events corresponding to table-level DDLs are sent to the corresponding topic according to dispatcher configurations.

+For example, for a dispatcher like `matcher = ['test.*'], topic = {schema}_{table}`, DDL events are dispatched as follows:

+- If a single table is involved in the DDL event, the DDL event is sent to the corresponding topic as is.
+For example, for the DDL event `drop table test.table1`, the event is sent to the topic named `test_table1`.
+- If multiple tables are involved in the DDL event (`rename table` / `drop table` / `drop view` may involve multiple tables), the DDL event is split into multiple events and sent to the corresponding topics.
+For example, for the DDL event `rename table test.table1 to test.table10, test.table2 to test.table20`, the event `rename table test.table1 to test.table10` is sent to the topic named `test_table1` and the event `rename table test.table2 to test.table20` is sent to the topic named `test.table2`.

+### Partition dispatchers

+You can use `partition = "xxx"` to specify a partition dispatcher.
+It supports four dispatchers: default, ts, index-value, and table.
+The dispatcher rules are as follows:

+- default: When multiple unique indexes (including the primary key) exist or the Old Value feature is enabled, events are dispatched in the table mode.
+When only one unique index (or the primary key) exists, events are dispatched in the index-value mode.
+- ts: Use the commitTs of the row change to hash and dispatch events.
+- index-value: Use the value of the primary key or the unique index of the table to hash and dispatch events.
+- table: Use the schema name of the table and the table name to hash and dispatch events.

+> **Note:**
+>
+>
+> Since v6.1, to clarify the meaning of the configuration, the configuration used to specify the partition dispatcher has been changed from `dispatcher` to `partition`, with `partition` being an alias for `dispatcher`.
+For example, the following two rules are exactly equivalent.
+>
+> ```
+> [sink]
+> dispatchers = [
+>    {matcher = ['*.*'], dispatcher = "ts"},
+>    {matcher = ['*.*'], partition = "ts"},
+> ]
+> ```
+>
+> However, `dispatcher` and `partition` cannot appear in the same rule.
+For example, the following rule is invalid.
+>
+> ```
+> {matcher = ['*.*'], dispatcher = "ts", partition = "table"},
+> ```

 ## Output the historical value of a Row Changed Event <span class="version-mark">New in v4.0.5</span>